 UPDATE (Oct.
-2017): We have just launched a new citizen science and education initiative called Recluse or Not?
+2017): We have just launched a new community science and public education initiative called Recluse or Not?
 This is a collaboration with Eleanor Spicer Rice and Matt Bertone that will allow us to obtain information about where people are finding recluse spiders inside and outside their native range in North America and help people to learn more about recluse spiders and how to identify them.
 Please check out the project page here for more details, and send us your photos of suspected recluse spiders on twitter!

 This post addresses one of the most common spider identification questions in North America (north of Mexico): is it a brown recluse?*